Craftsmanship and Quality with A Conscience

 At Parker Clay, we’re intensely proud of our products and our mission.
 Parker Clay offers the finest sustainable leather goods in a variety of both contemporary and traditional styles.

-We wanted to answer some of your questions about sustainable leather and what goes into making our products.
-We would like to educate you on our leather and how we source it, how we use it, and how we support our artisans who create our wonderful goods.
+We wanted to answer some of your questions about sustainable leather and what goes into making our products, how we source it, how we use it, and how we support our artisans who create our wonderful goods.

 What is sustainable leather?